 - Maintain a healthy balance of secured and unsecured loans

 - Don’t make multiple hard inquiries within a smaller period of time

 - Use the credit utilization ratio wisely

-- Use your old credit card as long as it is feasible (the past payment history helps in building a credit score)
+- Use your old credit card for as long as possible (the past payment history helps in building a credit score)